β Recommended in this article

 If you have acne-prone skin, protecting your skin from UV damage is essential, but the question remains: how often should you reapply sunscreen?
 Sunscreen is an important part of any skincare routine, but it's not a "one-and-done" step.
 To ensure proper protection from harmful UV rays, sunscreen needs to be reapplied throughout the day.
 This is especially important for individuals with acne-prone skin, as sun exposure can worsen acne scars, cause new breakouts, and contribute to hyperpigmentation.

-That’s why Acne Commander, a brand dedicated to providing targeted, effective solutions for acne-prone skin, developed their Broad Spectrum SPF50+ Active Sunscreen.
-This advanced formula is designed specifically to protect breakout-prone skin without clogging pores or causing irritation, making daily and frequent reapplication easy and reliable.
+That's why Acne Commander developed their Broad Spectrum SPF50+ Active Sunscreen, specifically formulated to protect breakout-prone skin without clogging pores or causing irritation.

 Sunscreen Loses Effectiveness Over Time

-Sunscreen is most effective right after application, but its protection diminishes over time, especially when exposed to water, sweat, or friction (like towel-drying or applying makeup).
-Whether you’re spending the day outdoors or working at a desk, sunscreen needs to be reapplied every 2 hours to maintain full protection.
-Failing to reapply sunscreen regularly can leave your skin vulnerable to UV damage, sunburn, and premature aging.
+Sunscreen is most effective right after application, but its protection diminishes over time, especially when exposed to water, sweat, or friction.
+Whether you're spending the day outdoors or working at a desk, sunscreen needs to be reapplied every 2 hours to maintain full protection.

 Sweating and Water Exposure Reduce Sunscreen Protection